Reichelt and Bild: Media giant Axel Springer under pressure | DW | 20.10.2021

 In 1996, Ailes was hired by Rupert Murdoch, who was at the time was CEO of media giant NewsCorp.
 He launched Fox News, hiring outspoken right-wing commentators like Bill O'Reilly and Sean Hannity.
 The network has since become known for its inflammatory statements and questionable stances, such as casting doubt on where Barack Obama was born; and, more recently, vaccine skepticism.

-His reputation damaged, Ailes resigned in 2016 from 21st Century Fox.
+His reputation damaged, Ailes resigned in 2016 from Fox News.
 Political commentator Bill O'Reilly was also fired for sexual misconduct.
 Fox News and the once-top commentator paid out millions of dollars in settlements to accusers.

 An interview with Annalena Baerbock ended up being a blank page in Germany's most-read newspaper after the Greens' candidate for chancellor and editors couldn't agree on a date to talk.